CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Running from the Binary

-Build the binary
+Build the binary:

 ```shell
 go build -o ./dextusd ./cmd/main.go
 ```

-Run the binary
+Run the binary:

 ```shell
 ./dextusd
 ```

-Run the binary with the flag
+Run the binary with the flag:

 ```shell
 ./dextusd -appconf=.env